TR-069

-A DSL modem, which is type of customer-premises equipment.
+A DSL modem, which is a type of customer-premises equipment.
 The WAN interface of this device, in this case the DSL port, could expose CWMP to the internet service provider auto-configuration server (ACS).

 Technical Report 069 (TR-069) is a document by the Broadband Forum that specifies the CPE WAN Management Protocol (CWMP).
 CWMP is a SOAP-based protocol for communication between an internet service provider auto configuration server (ACS) and customer-premises equipment (CPE).
 Features include auto-configuration, firmware image management, status and performance monitoring, and diagnostics.
 Examples of CPE types include modems, routers, gateways, set-top boxes, and VoIP-phones.

 TR-069 was first published in May 2004, with amendments in 2006, 2007, 2010, July 2011 (version 1.3), and November 2013 (version 1.4 am5) The Home Gateway Initiative (HGI), Digital Video Broadcasting Project (DVB) and WiMAX Forum have endorsed CWMP.

 As of 2020, CWMP is deployed in nearly a billion devices.